cole-trapnell-lab/monocle-release/docs.md

 </style>

 Here, you'll find a detailed user guide and an API reference manual for Monocle.
+The links here point to the latest release available through either Bioconductor or GitHub, whichever is more recent.
+Bioconductor releases happen every six months, so sometimes it takes a little while for the official Bioconductor release to catch up with whats in GitHub.
+Older versions can be found below.

 <h1 style="text-align:center">Documentation for Monocle 2</h1>